An Efficient Membership Inference Attack for the Diffusion Model by Proximal Initialization: Introduction

 Generally speaking, MIA relies on the assumption that a model fits the training data better \cite{yeom2018privacy,shokri2017membership}, resulting in a smaller training loss.
 Recently, several MIA techniques have been proposed for diffusion models \cite{SecMI,matsumoto2023membership,hu2023membership}.
 We refer to the query-based methods proposed in \cite{matsumoto2023membership,hu2023membership} as Naive Attacks because they directly employ the training loss for the attack.
 However, unlike GANs or VAEs, the training loss for diffusion models is not deterministic because it requires the generation of Gaussian noise.
 The random Gaussian noise may not be the one in which diffusion model fits best.
 This can negatively impact the performance of the MIA attack.
 To address this issue, the concurrent work SecMI \cite{SecMI} adopts an iterative approach to obtain the deterministic $\boldsymbol x$ at a specific time $t$, but this requires more queries, resulting in longer attack times.
 As models grow larger, the time required for the attack also increases, making time an important metric to consider.

 To reduce the time consumption, inspired by DDIM and SecMI, we proposed a Proximal Initialization Attack (PIA) method, which derives its name from the fact that we utilize the diffusion model's output at time $t=0$ as the noise $\epsilon$.
 PIA is a query-based MIA that relies solely on the inference results and can be applied not only to discrete time diffusion models \cite{ho2020denoising,stable_diffusion} but also to continuous time diffusion models \cite{Score_Based}.
-We evaluate the effectiveness of our method on two image datasets, CIFAR10 \cite{CIFAR10} and TinyImageNet, as well as three audio datasets, LJSpeech \cite{ljspeech17}, VCTK \cite{vctk}, and LibriTTS \cite{zen2019libritts}.
+We evaluate the effectiveness of our method on three image datasets, CIFAR10 \cite{CIFAR10}, CIFAR100 and TinyImageNet for DDPM and on two images dataset, COCO2017 \cite{COCO} and Laion5B \cite{schuhmann2022laion5b} for Stable DIffuion, as well as three audio datasets, LJSpeech \cite{ljspeech17}, VCTK \cite{vctk}, and LibriTTS \cite{zen2019libritts}.

 To our knowledge, recent research on MIA of diffusion models has only focused on image data, and there has been no exploration of diffusion models in the audio domain.
 However, audio, such as music, encounters similar copyright and privacy concerns as those in the image domain \cite{cnn,wapo}.
 Therefore, it is essential to conduct privacy research in the audio domain to determine whether audio data is also vulnerable to attacks and to identify which types of diffusion models are more robust against privacy attacks.
 To investigate the robustness of MIA on audio data, we conduct experiments using Naive Attack, SecMI \cite{SecMI}, and our proposed method on three audio models: Grad-TTS \cite{Popov2021Grad-TTS}, DiffWave \cite{Kong2021DiffWave}, and FastDiff \cite{Huang2022FastDiff}.
 The results suggest that the robustness of MIA on audio depends on the output type of the model.